 No system can be built on file and forget.
 This attitude is completely disrespectful to our fellow miners and the rockhounding community.
 We inform, we communicate, we make clear.
 We don’t hide our claims.
 I maintained my markers since I was and am a good miner.
 I fully expect the same from everyone else.

 This impacts the entire mining and rockhounding community.
 If I am traveling to Virginia City, for example, I will pass through five different counties as I drive along I-95.
 I might make ten to twelve stops along the way to check different outcroppings and desert washes.
-I have my BLM surface status maps and I can usually expect to connect to MyLandMatters to see how heavily claimed the ground is.
-If I have cell phone service.
+I have my BLM surface status maps and I can usually expect to connect to MyLandMatters to see how heavily claimed ground is if I have cell phone service.
+But that is as far as I can go.
+No online resource shows claim boundaries that aren’t patented.

 It is totally impossible to expect any rockhound or prospector to find each county assessor’s office for copies of claim maps on such a three hundred mile run, especially on a weekend when those places are closed.
 Collect maps and then go back?
 Every time?
 To pick up a quarter bucket of sand or an interesting piece of andesite?
 Some offices are dozens of miles from a collecting spot in a poorly monumented section.
 That’s an entirely impossible mission.
 Back to Goodsprings.